Indicate which country or region you are in to view specific content.

 Capacity to connect project into the grid network secured with Distribution Network Operator

-Application to Durham County Council for full planning consent for a Battery Energy Storage System
+Application will be submitted to Durham County Council for full planning consent for a Battery Energy Storage System

 Planning Decision